Undisclosed64/Undisclosed64/README.md

-# 💫 About Me:
+# Hi there! 👋 I'm Tahera, and I love building seamless web experiences.

-### A developer who is passionate about building seamless web experiences from front-end to back-end.
+- Right now, I'm hard at work on [trackr](https://github.com/Undisclosed64/Trackr) – an issue tracker for software and project management.
+Using my expertise in React, Node.js, Express, and MongoDB, I'm developing a tool that helps manage projects.

-- I'm currently working on [Trackr](https://github.com/Undisclosed64/Trackr), where I'm building an issue tracker for software and project management.
-I'm using React/Node.js/Express/MongoDB to develop this project.
+- Learning isn't just a hobby, it's a way of life, and I'm always on the lookout for new things to explore.
+At the moment, I'm diving deep into TypeScript and NextJS, and can't wait to see how they can elevate my work.

-- I love learning new things.
-Currently, I'm learning TypeScript.
+- I'm also a blogger at [LambdaTest](https://www.lambdatest.com) – writing about the latest trends and techniques in web development.
+Check out [my posts](https://www.lambdatest.com/blog/author/taheraalam/) for tips and insights that can help take your skills to the next level.

-- Feel free to ask me about JavaScript, Node.js, Express, MongoDB or any related queries.
+- Got a question about JavaScript, Node.js, Express, MongoDB, or anything else related to web development?
+I'm here to help!
+Feel free to reach out and start a conversation.

-- You can reach out to me at taheraalam532@gmail.com.
+- Finally if you just want to say hi or collaborate on a project, don't hesitate to drop me a line at @taheraalam532@gmail.com.
+I'm always excited to connect with fellow developers and see what we can create together.

 ## 🌐 Socials: